kyma-project/website/content/blog-posts/2020-09-24-release-notes-1.16/index.md

 ### Disable sending traces

 A new override `global.tracing.enabled` is available in the event-sources-controller-manager sub-chart configuration.
 By setting it to `false`, you can disable sending traces from Kyma components to the service deployed by the Tracing component.

+## Installation

+### Istio upgrade to 1.5.10

+With this release, we have upgraded Istio from 1.4.7 to 1.5.10.
+More details about migration can be found [here](https://github.com/kyma-project/kyma/blob/master/docs/migration-guides/1.15-1.16.md).
+To learn more about this Istio release, click [here](https://istio.io/latest/news/releases/1.5.x/announcing-1.5.10/).